IskandarAyuphan/psychological-aspects-and-bmi/README.md

 | CFI       |     ≥ 0.95     |   0.90 ≤ CFI < 0.95  | 0.935 |  Good fit  |
 | TLI       |     ≥ 0.95     |   0.90 ≤ TLI < 0.95  | 0.927 | Acceptable |
 | PGFI      |        -       |        ≥ 0.50        | 0.683 | Acceptable |

+**Note:** Both models report identical fit indices because they share the same CFA measurement model; only the structural paths differ.

+## 🧾 Conclusion

+This study demonstrates that psychological aspects play an important role in influencing BMI.
+The SEM results confirm that the proposed model is statistically valid and well-fitted, supporting the hypothesized relationships.

+These findings highlight the importance of considering psychological factors alongside physical and lifestyle variables when addressing BMI-related outcomes.
+The results may provide useful insights for health interventions, policy planning, and future research focusing on holistic approaches to BMI management.